Retreat Comparison

 At a Glance

-FormatA compressed reset for those who need mountain time but have limited availability.Reconnect your body and breath through conscious movement in mountain silence.
+FormatA compressed reset for those who need mountain time but have limited availability.Yoga retreats, teacher training, aerial yoga, and online classes guided by Sakshi.

 Duration3-day program5-day program